 or the Villa D’Este in Cernobbio.
 (Tel +39 031 3481) www.villaeste.it Email: firstname.lastname@example.org

-There are many camp sites on the lake, particularly on the north-west shore of the lake around Dongo and Sorico and some youth hostels: La Primula in Menaggio gets good reviews.
-The Lake of Como website has an excellent selection of accomodation in all caterogories – including campsites: lakeofcomo.info
+There are many campsites on the lake, particularly on the north-west shore of the lake around Dongo and Sorico and some youth hostels: La Primula in Menaggio gets good reviews.
+The EuroCampings website has an excellent selection of campsites near Lake Como.

-As you would expect, fish predominates in the restaurants on Como Lake; you’ll find polenta and gnocchi in the kitchens in the valleys and mountains and south of Como you’ll find rich, meaty stews made from pork, beef or even ass (that might be better translated as donkey?)
+As you would expect, fish predominates in the restaurants on Como Lake; you’ll find polenta and gnocchi in the kitchens in the valleys and mountains, and south of Como you’ll find rich, meaty stews made from pork, beef, or even ass (that might be better translated as a donkey?)

-In Varenna the Vecchia Varenna Contrada Scoscesa, 10, Varenna.
+In Varenna, the Vecchia Varenna Contrada Scoscesa, 10, Varenna.
 (Tel and Fax: +39 341 830793) is known for its food.
-Located right on the lake near the tiny harbour, with a tiny outside terrace and local cuisine.
-Check out the website for this month’s menu. www.vecchiavarenna.it About $30 for two course excluding wine.
+Located right on the lake near the tiny harbor, with a tiny outside terrace and local cuisine.
+Check out the website for this month’s menu.
+Website About $30 for two-courses excluding wine.

 There’s a regular Saturday market – food and clothing – in Como town and once a month an antique market on a Sunday.

-BE CAREFUL: a group of American backpackers were recently rescued from the mountains by the emergency services here.
-Cold, hungry and lost, they are a perfect example of how enthusiasm is no substitute for a map, compass and a plan!
+BE CAREFUL: a group of American backpackers was recently rescued from the mountains by the emergency services here.
+Cold, hungry, and lost, they are a perfect example of how enthusiasm is no substitute for a map, compass, and a plan!